 Are you a gamer wondering, ‘XBOX One 500gb vs 1tb?’
 There are no performance differences between the 500GB and the 1TB Xbox gaming console variants, but one of them will certainly be able to store more games and saves.
 The right one will mainly depend on your gaming needs, affordability, and preferences.
 With regards to affordability, the 1TB Xbox consoles cost about 27% more but offer 100% more storage capacity.

-Note that various Xbox games have different storage requirements.
-While most of them require just a few MBs, a few like the Gears of War 4 can take up to 120GB on the drive.
-It goes without saying that the 1TB Xbox offers more HDD capacity, allowing you to save more games, photos, programs, and documents on the device.
+Different Xbox titles require different amounts of storage.
+While most games only require a few hundred megabytes, there are some like Gears of War 4 that can take up to 120GB on the drive!
+So, It goes without saying that the 1TB Xbox offers more HDD capacity, but the 500GB version can play all the same games, maybe just not as many of them.

-Your choice of the right Xbox console should also be influenced by the type and number of games you would like to save on the hard drive.
-Throughout this guide, you will learn the memory requirements for various Xbox games and as well as how the 1TB Xbox compares to the 500GB Xbox console.
+When it comes to choosing the right Xbox console for you, it should be influenced by the type and number of games you would like to save on the hard drive.
+In this article, we will explain the memory requirements for various Xbox games and as well as how the 1TB Xbox compares to the 500GB Xbox console.
 We will also go over a few reasons why you should pick one version of the console over the other.

 You may have realized that different console games require more storage space than their download size after installation, right?
 Here are some of the things that cause Xbox games to increase in size after installation: